longhorn/website/content/docs/1.6.0/advanced-resources/security/volume-encryption.md

 Longhorn uses Kubernetes Secrets for secure storage of encryption keys.
 Kubernetes allows usage of template parameters that are resolved during volume creation.
 To use a Secret with an encrypted volume, you must configure the Secret as a StorageClass parameter.

-The template parameters can be useful in the case where you want to use a per-volume Secret or a group Secret for a specific collection of volumes.
-More information about the available template parameters can be found in the [Kubernetes documentation](https://kubernetes-csi.github.io/docs/secrets-and-credentials-storage-class.html).
+Template parameters allow you to use Secrets with individual volumes or with a collection of volumes.
+For more information about template parameters, see [StorageClass Secrets](https://kubernetes-csi.github.io/docs/secrets-and-credentials-storage-class.html) in the Kubernetes CSI Developer Documentation.

 In an example, your encryption keys are specified as part of the `CRYPTO_KEY_VALUE` parameter within the Secret.
 We use `stringData` as the type here so that there is no need for base64 encoding before submitting the Secret via kubectl create.